 Choose the Right Winter Campsite

-Your choice of winter campsite can greatly affect how cold you’ll be.
+Your choice of winter campsite can greatly affect how warm you’ll be.

 - Heat rises and cold sinks.
 Avoid camping in valleys and dips in the terrain.
 Higher ground can be warmer but not too high up where cold at higher elevations and wind are an issue.

 - Avoid open areas like fields, hilltops, and mountainsides, these can get windy.
-Locate near natural features that will block cold winds like trees or boulders.
-Don’t locate under the trees though.
+Set your tent up near natural features that will block cold winds like trees or boulders.
+Don’t set it up under the trees though.
 Limbs can fall and the shade they create will prevent the sun from warming your campsite during the day.

 - Don’t camp near bodies of water.
 Cool microclimates exist around these beautiful elements.